pdbartsch/pdbpages/content/post/common-arcgis-field-calculations.md

 {{< /highlight >}}

-- **Chain commands together.**  In this example I start with a field called *TextField* with some messy data.
+- **Chaining commands together**  In this example I start with a field called *TextField* with some messy data.
 Suppose I have Oak Trees listed as *oak, Oak, Oak tree, and oak tree* but I want to normalize them all to read simply *Oak Tree*.
 A few simple commands can be chained together to accomplish this.
 {{< highlight python >}}
 # expression:
 !TextField!.lower().replace("tree", " ").replace("oak", "Oak Tree")

 {{< /highlight >}}

-- **Using the Code Block.**  The Code Block portion of the Calculate Field tool in ArcGIS allows for the use of any Python function, you can even import modules and define your own functions.
+- **Using the Code Block**  The Code Block portion of the Calculate Field tool in ArcGIS allows for the use of any Python function, you can even import modules and define your own functions.
 The format is not that complicated once you've used it a few times.
 Think of the Code Block area as a place to define functions which you can later call from the Expression box.
 In the following example I want to create an abbreviated code for each tree species by taking the first two letters of the genus and concatenating them together with the first two letters of the species.
 I can accomplish that quickly like this:
 {{< highlight python >}}
 # expression:
 abbreviate(!SciName!)